Close

 Devise a Monitoring System

 Firstly, discuss with your child’s teacher the best way to monitor your child’s behavior on a daily basis.
-For example, a daily report card can be an effective way to keep you informed on what’s going on at school.
+For example, a daily report card can be an effective way to keep you informed on what’s happening at school and be made aware of any bad behavior.

 Decide How to Communicate